tonylindeberg/pyscsp/README.md

 theoretical foundation for many of the implementations in the pyscsp package.

+The paper (Lindeberg 2024) extends the treatment of discrete approximations of Gaussian derivative operators to a characterization of properties of the hybrid discretization methods, based on combinations of a first stage of spatial smoothing, with either the normalized sampled Gaussian kernel or the integrated Gaussian kernel, followed by central differences.
+These discretization methods are computationally more efficient in situations when multiple derivatives of different orders are to be computed at the same scale level, compared to explicit convolutions with either sampled Gaussian derivative kernels or integrated Gaussian derivative kernels.

 Remark: To avoid possible misunderstandings, this pyscsp package does not contain the full implementations needed to reproduce the methods in the above papers, only a subset of basic functionalities regarding